| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 Eliminate that interval without oil and the engine should last

+much longer.
 Different parts of an engine have different lubricating needs.

 Gears, such as those in the accessory section, need oil on the